Echocardiograms at Seattle Children's

 Why is an echocardiogram done?

-A cardiologist or sonographer takes an echocardiogram of a child or a fetus to evaluate the function of the heart muscle and look for heart abnormalities.
+A heart doctor (cardiologist) or sonographer takes an echocardiogram of a child or a fetus to see how well the heart muscle is working and to check for heart abnormalities.

-An echocardiogram might be requested by your doctor to evaluate a heart murmur or for a number of other conditions.
+Your doctor might request an echocardiogram to evaluate a heart murmur or a number of other conditions.
 Echocardiograms enable doctors to make very accurate diagnoses of abnormalities in heart structure and function.

 What's special about the experience at Seattle Children's?

-Children's conducts more than 1,000 echocardiograms on children every month, a huge volume.
+Seattle Children’s does a huge volume of echocardiograms on babies and children — more than 1,000 every month.
 Along with our partners at the University of Washington, we have access to the latest research on this important technology.

 In addition to our routine pediatric echocardiograms, we provide a number of specialized services, including:

-- Fetal echocardiogram , read by our cardiologists who specialize in diagnosing fetal heart defects
+- Fetal echocardiogram, also known as prenatal cardiac ultrasound, read by our cardiologists who specialize in diagnosing fetal heart defects

 - Intraoperative transesophageal echocardiogram (TEE), performed during virtually all heart surgeries, and occasionally for other surgical specialties